mohammedmudassir687687/mudassirportfoliowebsite/README.md

 My portfolio website made using HTML, CSS, React.js and Material UI.
 The icons are imported from Material UI.
 The main structure of the web page is done using CSS Flexbox.
-React is used for creating many different components such as Home, Skills, Projects, Contact etc. The website is deployed on Heroku and is hosted at https://mudassirportfoliowebsite.herokuapp.com/
+React is used for creating many different components such as Home, Skills, Projects, Contact etc. The website is deployed on Netlify and is hosted at https://mudassirportfoliowebsite.netlify.app/

 # Getting Started with Create React App